 In Chapter 1 “An Aboriginal Invasion of Australia” by Queensland author Rodney Liddell he states:

-The tip of Cape York was one of the major landings used by the Indian invaders, who arrived in either canoes or on rafts.
+The tip of Cape York was one of the major landings used by the Indian invaders, who arrived either in canoes or on rafts.

 Archaeologists in 1973 decided to look for campsites and other evidence on the Cape, finding fire places and middens.
 Although unreliable, carbon dating of shells and other organic matter was used.